CarbonPackages/Carbon.Eel/README.md

 -   `arguments` (array, optional) Array of numerically indexed or named values to be inserted into placeholders
 -   `source` (string, optional) Name of file with translations
 -   `package` (string, optional) Target package key
--   `quantity` (mixed, optional) A number to find plural form for (float or int), NULL to not use plural forms
+-   `quantity` (mixed, optional) A number to find a plural form for (float or int), `null` to not use plural forms
--   `locale` (string, optional) An identifier of locale to use (NULL for use the interface language)
+-   `locale` (string, optional) An identifier of the locale to use (NULL for use the interface language)

-Returns the ranslated label or source label / ID key
+Returns the translated label or source label / ID key

 ## Installation